|

 providers try to test their handsets in order to maintain a minimum

-quality level, but three are still differences.
+quality level, but three are still variations.
 The best

 advice I can